maciejskorski/software_engineering/README.md

 ## Overview

 Materials for my class “Software Engineering” at University of Warsaw, 2023.
+See also [this version](https://maciejskorski.github.io/software_engineering).

 Goal: working, tested, and documented minimum viable product iterated few times in a team (Scrum).

 The materials here aim to demonstrate modern coding tools and good practices.

-* [Class 1](docs/modern_dev_environ.md): GitHub: SSH access, Cookiecutter templates and Continous Integration by Actions
+* [Class 1](docs/modern_dev_environ.md): GitHub: SSH access, Cookiecutter templates and Continous Integration by GitHub Actions